praneet1988/ELeFHAnt/README.md

 ### Predict Celltypes
 Each classifier is after training is then used to classify celltypes for the test data
 ### Ensemble Learning
 Ensemble learning based classsification uses both randomForest and SVM predictions to define final predictions.
-It does that by assigning weights (accuracy while learning) to the predictions from each classifier
+It does that by assigning weights (accuracy while learning) to the predictions from each classifier.
+Weighted confusion matrices from each classifier are normalized based on highest number of cells shared among celltypes and assigned clusters which then added together to make Ensemble predictions.

 ## How to use the function?
 ### Load Library ELeFHAnt
 library(ELeFHAnt)
 ### Assing parameters in the function
-CelltypeAnnotation(reference=reference.object, query=mydata.object, downsample=TRUE, downsample_to = 100, classification.method = "Ensemble", crossvalidationSVM = 10, validatePredictions = TRUE)
+out = CelltypeAnnotation(reference = reference.object, query = mydata.object, downsample = TRUE, downsample_to = 100, classification.method = "Ensemble", crossvalidationSVM = 10, validatePredictions = TRUE, selectvarfeatures = 2000)
 ## What each parameter is?
 ```
 reference: a processed Seurat Object with Celltypes column in metadata